 Bole Hill and Dennis Knoll snare sites, set in active Mountain Hare territory.
 Snares re-set on moorland at Dennis Knoll early Feb 2018.

 Ladybower snare sites, again in active badger territory.
 Clear as of Feb 2018 but this could change.

 Stanage Lodge snare site, again close to an active badger sett.
 Re-set in Nov 2017 but clear early Feb 2018.
 Snares in rhodedendrons and on open moorland.
 High risk to runners and dogs.

 Wyming Brook snare site, just meters from the SSSI Nature Reserve:

 Yet another Bamford snare site on active badger territory.
 Briefly resnared in Jan 2018 but clear as of early Feb 2018.

 LARGE MAMMAL TRAPS:

 Stanage trap, in the immediate vicinity of active badger territory.
-In situ but disabled Nov 2017:
+Disappeared early 2018 but may have been relocated.

 Rivelin Valley traps, in the vicinity of badger latrines.
 Removed or relocated Nov 2017:

 Wyming Brook traps, in the immediate vicinity of the SSSI Nature Reserve.
-In situ but disabled Nov 2017:
+Disappeared late 2017/early 2018 but may have been relocated.

 Fulwood badger trap, in an area of documented badger persecution.
 Disappeared late 2017 but may have been relocated.